Streitwise Review: My Experience Using Streitwise

 - Anyone can invest — The problem with a lot of investment platforms that allow you to invest in large scale projects (like some crowdfunding) limits investing to only accredited investors.
 This knocks out a bunch of newer investors, who have to miss out on potential excellent gains.
 Streitwise opens it up to everyone, though there are limits for nonaccredited investors (as I described above).

-- Low initial investment — You can get started with only $1,000 with Streitwise.
+- Low initial investment — You can get started with only $5,000 with Streitwise.
 Honestly, this is a lower buy-in than even some mutual funds, so the low barrier to entry makes it an excellent option for investing in real estate.
+You can also use Bitcoin or Ethereum to fund your account.

 - High dividend — According to their website, Streitwise states that they've given a 10% annual dividend from 2017 to 2019.
 Frankly, that's unbeatable (especially considering today's market).